 01 of 10

 Taffy begins with a basic sugar syrup cooked to soft-crack stage.
-Specific recipes may vary, but a basic recipe would be:
+The basic ingredients for taffy include:

 - 2 cups granulated sugar

 - 1 1/2 cups light corn syrup

 - 1 cup water

 Combine these together in a large saucepan over medium heat and stir until the sugar dissolves.Continue to 2 of 10 below.

 Boil the Sugar Syrup to Soft-Crack Stage

 Continue to cook the sugar without stirring until it reaches soft-crack stage (270 F).
 Taffy can be cooked slightly less to hard-ball stage (260 F), if desired.
 Candy cooked to soft-crack will be brittle and hard, while candy cooked to hard-ball will be slightly softer and stickier.

 Once the candy has reached the desired temperature, remove from the heat and immediately stir in any desired flavored extracts and food colors.
 For this recipe, a 1/2 teaspoon of flavored extract and 3 to 4 drops of food coloring should be enough.
 Feel free to experiment with various flavor and color combinations.
 If you're making multiple hues from the same batch, remember to divide up the syrup before adding the colors.
 Place any syrup you will not be pulling immediately on a baking sheet in a 200 F oven so it remains warm and pliable.Continue to 3 of 10 below.